-The agency determined that the country is fully compliant with recommendations 12 on politically exposed persons, given that -among other measures- it expanded the list of occupations considered in that classification, to adjust it to FATF criteria, and introduced requirements for insurance and bonding companies in relation to life insurance policies for those subjects.
+The agency determined that the country is fully compliant with recommendations 12 on politically exposed persons, given that -among other measures- it expanded the list of occupations considered in that classification, to adjust it to FATF criteria, and introduced requirements for insurance and bonding companies about life insurance policies for those subjects.

-It also considered full compliance in the area of wire transfers -which is recommendation 16- given that the lack of requirements in relation to beneficiary information, the absence of information on procedures to determine when to exercise, reject or suspend a wire transfer without the required information, or to identify occasional clients that transfer Mexican pesos.
+It also considered full compliance in the area of wire transfers -which is recommendation 16- given that the lack of requirements about beneficiary information, the absence of information on procedures to determine when to exercise, reject or suspend a wire transfer without the required information, or to identify occasional clients that transfer Mexican pesos.